Natural Gas Laws and Incentives in Federal

 FHWA must update and redesignate corridors periodically thereafter.
 For more information, including FHWA areas of interest for corridor designations and infrastructure development, see the FHWA AFC website.

-Natural Gas Vehicle (NGV) and Plug-In Electric Vehicle (PEV) Weight Exemption
+Natural Gas Vehicle (NGV) and Electric Vehicle (EV) Weight Exemption

-NGVs and PEVs may exceed the federal maximum gross vehicle weight limit for comparable conventional fuel vehicles by up to 2,000 pounds (lbs.).
-The NGV or PEV must not exceed a maximum gross vehicle weight of 82,000 lbs.
+NGVs and EVs may exceed the federal maximum gross vehicle weight limit for comparable conventional fuel vehicles by up to 2,000 pounds (lbs.).
+The NGV or EV must not exceed a maximum gross vehicle weight of 82,000 lbs.

 (Reference 23 U.S. Code 127(s) and Public Law 116-6)